 1 Now a man of the tribe of Levi married a Levite woman, 2 and she became pregnant and gave birth to a son.
 When she saw that he was a fine child, she hid him for three months.
 3 But when she could hide him no longer, she got a papyrus basket[a] for him and coated it with tar and pitch.
 Then she placed the child in it and put it among the reeds along the bank of the Nile.

-Although she wasn’t mentioned as often in the bible, Jochebed was one of the mothers who would do lengths just to save her own son.
-During her time the Pharaoh issued a decree to kill all Israelite babies, and without her and God’s intervention, Moses would have definitely died.
+Although she wasn’t mentioned as often in the bible, Jochebed was one of the mothers who would go to lengths to save her son.
+During her time, the Pharaoh issued a decree to kill all Israelite babies, and without her and God’s intervention, Moses would have died.
 And if their plans didn’t work, she would also have suffered great consequences.

-This amazing story of a mother putting her baby in a basket shows how deep and how sacrificial a mother’s love is.
+This amazing story of a mother putting her baby in a basket shows how deep and sacrificial a mother’s love is.
 She would do anything to save her baby and let him live an awesome life.
-For us, Jochebed’s story is a reminder of how our mothers have sacrificed to make us the better person that we are today.
+For us, Jochebed’s story reminds us how our mothers have sacrificed to make us the better person we are today.

 We may not know all of their hidden tears and scars, we may not know their full story, but still, let’s take time to appreciate them on their special day today.
-The fact that they have sacrificed 9 months of their lives to nurture us, and the succeeding years in rearing us, is enough to make them feel special today.
+The fact that they have sacrificed nine months of their lives to nurture us and the succeeding years in rearing us is enough to make them feel special today.

 Naomi mother-in-law of Ruth (Ruth 3:1)